italia/spid-cie-oidc-django/README.md

 127.0.0.1   localhost  trust-anchor.org
 ````

-Point your web browser to `http://trust-anchor.org/oidc/rp/landing` and do your first oidc authentication.
+Point your web browser to `http://trust-anchor.org:8000/oidc/rp/landing` and do your first oidc authentication.

 ## Usage

-The demo propose a small federation composed by the following entities:
+The demo proposes a small federation composed by the following entities:

  - Federation Authority, acts as trust anchor and onboarding system.
 It's available at `http://127.0.0.1:8000/`.
 It has also an embedded Spid provider and a embedded Relying Party available at `/oidc/rp/landing`.
  - OpenID Relying Party, available at `http://127.0.0.1:8001/`
- - OpenID Provider, available at `http://127.0.0.1:8002/`
+ - CIE OpenID Provider, available at `http://127.0.0.1:8002/`

-In the docker example we have only the Federation Authority.
+In the docker example we have only the Federation Authority with an embedded SPID OP and a RP.

 Examples Users and Passwords: